ajithvcoder/emlo4-session-06-ajithvcoder/README.md

 - setup cml, uv packages using github actions and install `python=3.12`
 - Copy the contents of credentials.json and store in github reprository secrets with name `GDRIVE_CREDENTIALS_DATA`

-### Train-Test_infer-Comment-CML
+### Train-Test-Infer-Comment-CML

 **Debugging and development**

-use a subset of train and test set for faster debugging and development.
-Also u can reduce the configs of model to generate a 3million param model
+Use a subset of train and test set for faster debugging and development.
+Also u can reduce the configs of model to generate a `custom 3 million param vit model`.
+I have reduced from 5 million params to 3 million params by using the config.
+However to run the pretrained model we can change this config.

 **Overall Run**
 - `dvc repro`